We asked some of our ESPACE Alumni (graduated students) to tell us about their ESPACE experiences and about their current positions:

 "As an ESPACE Student, I acquired much applied knowledge of navigation and all kinds of applications in traffic, railway, marine, aviation, and so on.
 The practice of information technology and the SAR satellite design project have been especially useful for my current job in project management."

 "A very extraordinary thing about ESPACE is that the program's content is not somehow historically based.
 A good portion of the lecturers come from experts from research institutes, other universities, and companies.
-It appears to have been a thoroughly thought out program with regard to which fields of expertise would be necessary, with all the experts from these necessary fields coming to lecture for the program!"--Volker Tesmer (class of 2008), now working in the department for space system studies of the space technology company OHB-System
+It appears to have been a thoroughly thought out program with regard to which fields of expertise would be necessary, with all the experts from these necessary fields coming to lecture for the program!"

 "What I am currently working on benefits greatly from my ESPACE studies.
 For example, the research on gravity field recovery requires the knowledge of orbital mechanics, numerical modeling and the ability to do software programming, all of which I learned from the ESPACE program."